 This depends on the nature of the wrongdoing, the business and the industry.
-For example, where financial institutions are concerned, MAS can withdraw its approval of a financial institution if it appears that, among other matters, it is in the public interest to do so (section 4(5) of the Financial Services and Markets Act 2022).
+For example, where financial institutions are concerned, the Monetary Authority of Singapore (MAS) can withdraw its approval of a financial institution if it appears that, among other matters, it is in the public interest to do so (section 4(5) of the Financial Services and Markets Act 2022).